HarrisonBounds/Maze-Solver/README.md

 # NU-Wild-Rabbit

 ## Pre-defiend Data Structue
 The maze is defiend as a 2D matrix in numpy.
 Each element in this matrix is a int number.
-Here's the corresponding states for diferent numbers:
+Here's the corresponding states for different numbers:
 * 1: Wall
 * 2: Free
 * 3: Start